PhilipCoder/WillCore.UI/README.md

 Views can be loaded into a view as child or partial views.
 Partial views do not have to be declared in the index.js module.
 Collections can be assigned to a partial view from the parent view.
 After a partial view is loaded, it's collections can be accessed on the element that it has been assigned to.

-_An partial view binding need the following assignments to complete assignment:_
+_An partial view binding needs the following assignments to complete assignment:_

 Type | Description
 ------------ | -------------